Skip to main content

 Multiple accounts

-Repeat the S/MIME activation steps for each Mail account separately.
+Repeat the S/MIME activation steps for each email account separately.

 Digital Signature and Encryption in Everyday Use

-When composing a new mail, you will see a lock icon in the subject line.
-An open lock means that the message will be sent unencrypted, while a closed lock indicates that the mail will be encrypted.
+When composing a new email, you will see a lock icon in the subject line.
+An open lock means that the message will be sent unencrypted, while a closed lock indicates that the email will be encrypted.
+In addition, when the signature is enabled, a tick appears next to your name to indicate that the email is digitally signed.